yahyajamaldine/reactnativeapp/README.md

 # reactnativeapp

 //A Basic Login and Sing up page
-//install expo
+//Install expo
-//install react-navigation package V : https://reactnavigation.org/
+//Install react-navigation package V : https://reactnavigation.org/
-//then move on on you way for more check my email: yahya003jamaldine@gmail.com
+//Move on on you way
+//For more check my email: yahya003jamaldine@gmail.com